amzn/amazon-payments-magento-2-plugin/src/Payment/README.md

 ## Extension Points

-Amazon Payment does not provide any specific extension points.
+Amazon Pay does not provide any specific extension points.

 ## Additional Information